 - Websites offering goods or services online should have clear and readily accessible AGB (Allgemeine Geschäftsbedingungen) outlining terms of sale, delivery, warranty, and customer rights.

 - All prices displayed on a website must be clear and inclusive of all taxes and mandatory fees.
-This includes VAT (Value Added Tax), which is currently 19% in Germany.
+This includes VAT (Value Added Tax).

 - German product safety regulations are strict.
 Businesses are responsible for ensuring their products comply with relevant safety standards.